GerHobbelt/HTMLawed/htmLawed_README.txt

   Anti-link-spam measure; see section:- #3.4.7

   '0' - no measure taken  *
-  'array("regex1", "regex2")' - will ensure a 'rel' attribute with 'nofollow' in its value in case the 'href' attribute value matches the regular expression pattern 'regex1', and/or will remove 'href' if its value matches the regular expression pattern 'regex2'.
+  `array("regex1", "regex2")` - will ensure a 'rel' attribute with 'nofollow' in its value in case the 'href' attribute value matches the regular expression pattern 'regex1', and/or will remove 'href' if its value matches the regular expression pattern 'regex2'.
 E.g., 'array("/./", "/://\W*(?!(abc\.com|xyz\.org))/")'; see section:- #3.4.7 for more.

   *anti_mail_spam*
   Anti-mail-spam measure; see section:- #3.4.7

   '0' - no measure taken  *
-  'word' - '@' in mail address in 'href' attribute value is replaced with specified 'word'
+  `word` - '@' in mail address in 'href' attribute value is replaced with specified `word`

   *balance*
   Balance tags for well-formedness and proper nesting; see section:- #3.3.3